ddvega/react-express-webpack5-boilerplate/README.md

 - React frontend
 - Express Backend
 - Production ready to be deployed on GCP

-* For development mode to work properly, you'll need the .env file in the root directory with the following variables assigned.*
+- In development mode, front end will be accessible at http://localhost:3000

+* In development mode, edit the .env file to switch from production mode to development mode or to change the app name or port number. *

 ```